Israeli Air Force Flight Academy: Preparatory phase

 The first phase of the flight course lasts about six months.
-It includes an infantry basic training course at the Infantry School of the Air Force (lasting about seven weeks), an academic course (mathematics and physics and a course which focuses on the history of IDF) (lasts about eight weeks) and training flights in a Grob G-120 plane (lasts about four weeks).
+It includes an eight-week infantry basic training course at the Infantry School of the Air Force, courses in mathematics, physics, and aerodynamics, an eight-week course which focuses on the history of IDF, and a month of training flights in a Grob G 120 plane.

 During this and most of the following phases of the course the cadets wear a Beret with a white stripe around the edge, and a white background behind the Air Force symbol.